Chapter 2: This Venerable One is Alive

 “You know where I’m telling you to sit.”

-Rong Jiu blushed, sputtering, “What’s the rush?
+Rong Jiu blushed and sputtered, “What’s the rush?
 How about gongzi finishes eating firs—ah!”

 Before he could even finish his words, he was forcibly pulled up by Mo Ran, shifted forward, and pressed down again.
-Rong Jiu’s hands trembled, making the bowl of porridge fall to the ground.
+Rong Jiu’s hands trembled, and the bowl of congee fell to the ground.
 He panted and said softly, “Mo-gongzi, the bowl…”

 “Don’t bother with it.”